RLashofRegas/Visualizing-and-Understanding-Neural-Models-in-NLP/README.md

 # Visualizing and Understanding Neural Models in NLP
-This is a fork from https://github.com/jiweil/Visualizing-and-Understanding-Neural-Models-in-NLP for implementation of my final project.
+This is a fork from https://github.com/jiweil/Visualizing-and-Understanding-Neural-Models-in-NLP for implementation of my final project for Berkeley MIDS W266 NLP.
 Additional code has been utilized from https://github.com/ArrasL/LRP_for_LSTM for implementing layer-wise relevance propagation.

 ## Requirements:
 GPU